-This federal lawsuit challenges three Arizona TRAP (Targeted Regulation of Abortion Provider) laws that prevent and delay many women from accessing abortion.
-The lawsuit was filed on April 11, 2019.
+This federal lawsuit challenged three Arizona TRAP (Targeted Regulation of Abortion Provider) laws that prevent and delay many women from accessing abortion.
+The lawsuit was filed on April 11, 2019 and jointly voluntarily dismissed without prejudice November 6, 2020.
 Arizona’s extreme, medically unnecessary TRAP laws violate Arizona women’s constitutional right to access legal abortion.
 Their effect has been dramatic: a 40 percent decline in abortion clinics, leaving eighty percent of Arizona counties with no access to abortion clinics, and weeks-long waiting times for services.
 There is only one abortion provider in the Northern part of the state, and that health center only provides medication abortion one day per week.

 The lawsuit challenges three aspects of Arizona’s TRAP laws:

 - An advanced practice clinician ban that prohibits qualified advanced practice clinicians like nurse practitioners from providing abortions and related services;

 - A mandatory delay and two-trip requirement that imposes needless barriers to health care, including requiring patients to visit clinics in person, twice, with a 24-hour mandatory delay between visits that, in practice, delays women far longer; and

 - A telemedicine ban that prevents access to early abortion services in remote areas.

 Medically unnecessary laws have essentially stripped abortion access from many women living in Navajo, Hopi, Hualapai and Apache tribal jurisdictions, among others, as well as rural women in other regions of the state who already face many barriers to accessing essential health care.